yugrajjoshi/yugrajjoshi/README.md

 I am an engineering student developing a strong foundation in software engineering and computational problem solving.

 My current focus is on strengthening **Data Structures and Algorithms**, while building practical
-**web-based projects using HTML, CSS, and JavaScript** to reinforce core development principles.
+**web-based projects using React, Tailwind CSS, Django  and JavaScript** to reinforce core development principles.

 I place a strong emphasis on understanding how systems function beneath the surface and approach learning through disciplined practice, logical reasoning, and continuous incremental improvement.